Site Name: Adler University-Division of Teen & Wellness Opportunity

 Department: Adler Community Health Services

-Onsite interviews are required.
+Due to the coronavirus pandemic, and to support a safe and equitable process, all interviews will be done virtually.
 These are individual interviews and include meeting with Training Director and Clinical Supervisor(s).
 Interviews are scheduled from late December through January, and candidates will be notified by Dec.
 15th by email of their interview status and scheduling will commence.
 Candidates will also have the opportunity to meet with current interns or post doctoral resident to get an overview of the program and setting from their perspective.

 (training opportunities continued)